mikedenly/mikedenly.github.io/_pages/research.md

 Poverty, Party Alignment, and Reducing Corruption through Modernization (with A. Gautam)

-Monitoring Corruption and Overcoming the Collective Action Problem (with M. Piracha \& A. Tantravahi)
+Monitoring Corruption and Overcoming the Collective Action Problem (with M. Piracha and A. Tantravahi)

 ### Policy Reports